 I have been using the Xiaomi Redmi Note 5 for a week now.
 I already did the unboxing article for you which you can check here just in case you missed it.
 As I mentioned the device is currently available on Jumia for Ksh. for KSh 22,999.
 So you can grab one if you’re looking to upgrade to a new device.

 So a week after interacting with the device, what do I like so far?
 Would I really recommend it to anyone?
-Well, first, I love Xiaomi device and its actually one of my favorite smartphone brands.
+Well, first, I love Xiaomi devices and its actually one of my favorite smartphone brands.
 Remember when they first showed interest in the Kenyan market?
 We covered the news for you and even managed to get a review unit which was the Redmi Note 2.
 It was actually the first smartphone from the company we ever reviewed which you can also read here.

-This time around we managed to get our hands on the Redmi Note 5 from Jumia Kenya.
+This time around we managed to get our hands on the Xiaomi Redmi Note 5 from Jumia Kenya.
 What do we like about the device so far and what don’t we like?
 Below are some quick thoughts but first here are the specs:

 - 5.99-inch Full HD+ IPS display

 - 64GB expandable storage, via microSD (up to 128GB)

 - 3GB RAM

 - 12-megapixel f/1.9 and 5-megapixel f/2.0 rear cameras with LED Flash